alyssafrazee/ballgown/README.md

 Finally, the `indexes` component of the ballgown object connects the various pieces of the assembly and provides other information about your experiment.
 Importantly, there is a slot called `pData` that holds a data frame of phenotype information for the samples.
 Usually you have to create this manually.  **Make sure of two things: (a) the column of this data frame that identifies the samples is called `dirname` and (b) that column is ordered the same way as the tables in the `data` component.**  You can check the order by running something like `names(texpr(awesome_bg))`, or you can ensure the sample directories are in alphabetical order (i.e., in the order they'd appear if you ran an `ls` on the root directory).

-You can assign `pData` in several different ways, two fo which are shown below.
+You can assign `pData` in several different ways, two of which are shown below.
 It's probably easiest to assign in as you load the data, so you don't have to re-save the object, but if you forget, no biggie.

 ```S
 ## creating pData as you create the object: